-Of particular importance, excluding anomalous localized storm events such as tornadoes and downbursts, no areas over the study site are considered uncomfortable or unsafe.
+Excluding anomalous localized storm events such as tornadoes and downbursts, no areas over the study site are considered uncomfortable for walking, or unsafe.

 This concludes our pedestrian level wind report.
 Please advise the undersigned of any questions or comments.

 Sincerely,